ewhanson/ojs-docker-dev/readme.md

 # OJS Docker Development Environment

-A Docker-base development environment for OJS/OMP/OPS.
+A Docker-based development environment for OJS/OMP/OPS.

 The purpose of this repository is to provide an easy and convenient solution for completing development work, testing, and debugging within PKP applications, regardless of the version/tech stack required.